Icinga/icingaweb2/doc/80-Upgrading.md

   It is highly recommended to use [Icinga PDF Export](https://github.com/Icinga/icingaweb2-module-pdfexport) instead.

+**Discontinued package updates**

+* We will stop offering major updates for Debian 9 (Stretch) starting with version 2.11.
+  However, versions 2.9 and 2.10 will continue to receive minor updates on this platform.

+[icinga.com](https://icinga.com/subscription/support-details/) provides an overview about currently supported distributions.

 **Framework changes affecting third-party code**

 * Asset support for modules (#3961) introduced with v2.8 has now been removed.